jmlastimoso/marphycolab-website/content/authors/gs-hazel/_index.md

 - Grad Students
 ---

 Hazel is interested in marine biodiversity research.
-She is expected to work on the diversity and phylogeny of the *Sargassum* resources of Bolinao, Pangasinan.
-Her work will primarily focus on DNA barcoding of *Sargassum* with the goal of validating species records as well as looking into the phylogenetic relationships of these species within the Order Fucales.
+She is expected to work on the diversity and phylogeny of the sargassacean resources of Bolinao, Pangasinan.
+Her work will primarily focus on DNA barcoding of the members of the algal family Sargassaceae (excluding genus *Sargassum*) with the goal of validating species records as well as looking into the phylogenetic relationships of these species within the Order Fucales.